-Last week I gave you this beautiful insect to try your hand at identifying:
+Last week I gave you this (somewhat dusty) mystery object to try your hand at identifying:

 I know that insects aren’t a frequent occurence on the blog, so this was a bit of an unfamiliar one for many of the regular Zygoma commenters.
 Of course, that didn’t prevent some astute observations.

 Chris Jarvis immediately spotted that this is a wood wasp or sawfly, while palfreyman1414 flagged that it looks more like a fly (barring the long ovipositor).
 That’s because wood wasps, despite being members of the Hymenoptera, lack that characteristic wasp-waist that makes the Apocrita (the hymenopteran Suborder containing wasps, bees and ants) so distinctive.